Spain Announces Final Golden Visa Deadline After the Official Closure

 The Spain Digital Nomad Visa is designed for remote workers who wish to live and work in Spain.

-Spain’s digital nomad visa is for remote workers, who wish to live and work in Spain.
 This visa allows non-EU/EEA nationals to reside in Spain while working for an employer or as a freelancer with clients primarily outside of Spain.

 Main Applicant Requirements